-NEW YORK, July 01, 2020 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Enphase Energy, Inc. (NASDAQ: ENPH), Chembio Diagnostics, Inc. (NASDAQ: CEMI), Casper Sleep, Inc. (NYSE: CSPR), and Endo International plc (NASDAQ: ENDP).
+NEW YORK, July 15, 2020 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Chembio Diagnostics, Inc. (NADSAQ: CEMI), Casper Sleep, Inc. (NYSE: CSPR), Endo International plc (NASDAQ: ENDP), and PlayAGS, Inc. (NYSE: AGS).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Chembio Diagnostics, Inc. (NASDAQ: CEMI)